f-corvaro/42.common_core/02-push_swap/README.md

 <p align="justify">

 Are provided two programms named checker: one developed for linux and one for mac.
-You can download it from [here](https://github.com/f-corvaro/42.common_core/blob/main/02-push_swap/resources_given)
+You can download it from [here](https://github.com/f-corvaro/42.common_core/blob/main/02-push_swap/resources_given).
+To use correctly the executables, you need to modify the permissions of these.
+Run ```chmod 777 "name of the executable"```.

 <p>
 <br>